Please be ready with your application reference number starting with 'P'. For example P1234567

 Whenever a Police Check application is filled, we forward them to the national criminal database over a secured network protocol after our internal checking & compliance process is complete.
 The ANCC system mails the electronic copy to the applicants, with a physical copy to follow if it was requested at payment checkout.

 All the procedures stated above are usually completed within 48 hours or even earlier.
-The quick timing makes this method convenient for applicants who have a limited window to providing a National Criminal History Check certificate.
+The quick timing makes this method convenient for applicants who have a limited window to providing a Nationally Coordinated Criminal History Check certificate.

 It is not uncommon for Police Check applications to get delayed past three business days.
 However, when this happens, the most plausible explanation is that such a Police Check application is being flagged for “manual review”.